programnoir/GDTemplate/README.md

 ## Features
 * The basics of a game project - main menu, settings menu, and scene switching with fade transitions.
 * Keyboard menu navigation support.
-* Dedicated accessibility menu (although it currently only has language selection enabled atm).
+* Dedicated accessibility menu
 * Full keybinding support with control profiles (keyboard and controller support out of the box).
 * Fullscreen and windowed mode, with independent window and resolution scaling.
 * Audio mixing with multiple audio busses.
+* Basic plugin and plugin translation support.
+* Dialog database editing plugin.